 Removing Human Bias from Algorithms

 The first step to using machine learning and Predictive Analytics to reduce human bias is to make sure the algorithm itself isn’t biased.
-After all, data scientists can unknowingly insert their own prejudices into the mix in what is known as algorithmic bias.
+After all, data scientists can unknowingly insert their own prejudices into the mix in what is known as algorithmic bias or predictive bias.

 In order to eliminate the chances of algorithmic bias, follow these best practices: